Coalescence in small generations for the diffusive randomly biased walk on Galton-Watson trees: Proofs of Propositions and

 where we recall that $\mathfrak{s}_n=\sqrtBis{n}/\varepsilon_1$.
 Then, note that $\mathcal{A}^k(\mathcal{D}_{n,T^{s}},\un_{\Delta^k\setminus\mathfrak{E}^{k,s}}\un_{\mathfrak{S}^{k,s}\cap\{\underline{V}(\cdot)\geq-a_{\varepsilon'}\}})$ is smaller than

 Hence, by Markov inequality, the result follows using Lemma \ref{LemmMultiExcur} with $B=a_{\varepsilon'}$. \end{proof}

-\begin{merci} I would like to express my sincere thanks to an anonymous referee for her/his very careful reading of the paper and her/his relevant and precise remarks. \end{merci}
+\begin{merci} I would like to express my sincere thanks to an anonymous referee for her/his very careful reading of the paper, her/his relevant and precise remarks that were very useful to help improve the presentation of the paper. \end{merci}